How I got into developer advocacy

 The thing I like most about being an advocate is that it pushes me to improve in areas that I hadn’t considered when I was just an engineer and that those skills transfer well to all kinds of situations.

 From what I’ve seen, no two journeys to developer advocacy look the same.
 Successful advocates come from engineering, community building and other disciplines too.
-If you’re interested in how your experience might translate to this role, I’m happy to have a conversation, just send me an email and let’s chat.
+If you’re interested in how your experience might translate to this role, I’m happy answer questions, just send me an email.